Trump targets vote certification in late bid to block Biden

 The battle is centered in the battleground states that sealed Biden's win.

-In Michigan, two Republican election officials in the state's largest county initially refused to certify results despite no evidence of fraud.
+In Michigan, two Republican election officials in the state's largest county initially refused to certify results despite no evidence of fraud, then backtracked and voted to certify and then on Wednesday flipped again and said they "remain opposed to certification."
+Some Republicans have called on the GOP statewide canvassers to so the same.
 In Arizona, officials are balking at signing off on vote tallies in a rural county.

 The moves don’t reflect a coordinated effort across the battleground states that broke for Biden, local election officials said.
 Instead, they seem to be inspired by Trump’s incendiary rhetoric about baseless fraud and driven by Republican acquiescence to broadsides against the nation’s electoral system as state and federal courts push aside legal challenges filed by Trump and his allies.